Alexandra du Bois: Du Bois' music

 In July 2011, Du Bois was commissioned by cellist Wendy Sutter (of Songs and Poems by Philip Glass) for a multi-movement cello work," the Savannah Music Festival for a second chamber work commission featuring violinist Daniel Hope, Present Music and PALS Children's Chorus for choral/instrument works, and the Anchorage Symphony and Cabrillo Festival Orchestra for orchestral works.
 Alexandra du Bois' compositions have been performed on five continents at venues including Carnegie Hall, New York; Concertgebouw, Amsterdam; Barbican Hall, London; Théâtre de la Ville, Paris; Kursaal Centre, San Sebastian; Smetana Hall, Prague; Teatro Gran Rex, Buenos Aires and Hanoi Opera House, Hanoi, Vietnam, De Oosterpoort, Groningen and Muziekcentrum Frits Philips, Eindhoven.

 On March 12th, 2020, Du Bois's work "Heron.
 Rain.
 Blossom." had its world premiere at the Chamber Music Society at Lincoln Center in New York.
 The work was held at the start of the COVID-19 pandemic when many theaters were closing down and going dark.
 Subsequently, this was the last live performance, at Chamber Music Society at Lincoln Center, until the end of the pandemic lockdown and a long hiatus from live performances.

+In 2025 the Vermont Symphony Orchestra performed her Fanfare for Orchestra as the opening work of its season finale at the Flynn in Burlington.
+The fanfare was inspired by Barack Obama's election and both celebrated the Civil Rights Movement and mourned its unfinished legacy.